usnistgov/800-63-3/sp800-63a/sec9_usability.md

 This section describes an effective approach to facilitate sufficient pre-enrollment preparation so users can avoid challenging, frustrating enrollment sessions.
 Ensuring users are as prepared as possible for their enrollment sessions is critical to the overall success and usability of the enrollment and identity proofing process.

 Such preparation is only possible if users receive the necessary information (e.g., documentation required) in a usable format in an appropriate timeframe.
-This includes making users aware of exactly what identity evidence will be required, conveyed from the users’ perspective, not the implementers’ perspectives.
-Users do not need to know anything about IALs or whether the identity evidence required is scored as ‘fair’, ‘strong’, or ‘superior’ whereas organizations need to know what type of IAL is required for access to a particular system.
+This includes making users aware of exactly what identity evidence will be required, conveyed from the users' perspective, not the implementers' perspectives.
+Users do not need to know anything about IALs or whether the identity evidence required is scored as 'fair', 'strong', or 'superior' whereas organizations need to know what type of IAL is required for access to a particular system.

 In order to ensure users are equipped to make informed decisions about whether to proceed with the enrollment process, and what will be needed for their session, provide users: